veertuinc/anka-docs/content/en/docs/Licensing/_index.md

 ### Pricing

 + **Anka Build** - Cost is core based.
 For example, if you are setting up a cloud consisting of 2 6-core mac minis, then total core count will be 12 cores.
+For very large core count, there are other licensing models.
 + **Anka Flow** - Cost is per machine.
 For example, if you are installing Anka Flow on 10 developer machines, then quantity will be 10.
 + **Anka Secure** - Cost is per machine.
 For example, if you are installing Anka Flow on 10 mac workstations, then quantity will be 10.